Tony Jackson (singer)

-Biography
+Early life

 Jackson was born in Dingle, Liverpool, Lancashire.
 After leaving school he went to Walton Technical College to train as an electrician.
 Jackson was inspired by the skiffle sound of Lonnie Donegan, and then by Buddy Holly and other U.S. rock and rollers.
 He founded the skiffle group the Martinis.

+The Searchers

 Nicknamed Black Jake, he joined the guitar duo the Searchers, which had been formed by John McNally and Mike Pender in 1959.
+He was spotted by McNally and Pender in the Cross Keys in Liverpool, upon hearing that he "had a voice like Elvis".
 The band soon expanded further to a quartet with the addition of the drummer Chris Curtis.
 Jackson built and learned to play a customised bass guitar.
 Learning his new job on the four-stringed instrument proved too difficult to permit him to continue singing lead so he made way for a new singer, Johnny Sandon, in 1960.

 They played in Liverpool's nightclubs and the beer bars of Hamburg, Germany.
 Brian Epstein considered signing them but he lost interest after seeing a drunken Jackson fall off the stage at the Cavern Club.
 Sandon moved on in February 1962 and the band were signed by Pye Records in mid-1963 when the Beatles' success created demand for Liverpudlian acts.

 Jackson was lead singer and played bass on the band's first two the United Kingdom hits, "Sweets for My Sweet" and "Sugar and Spice", but was not the vocalist on the band's biggest hit "Needles and Pins".
 He was featured on both "Don't Throw Your Love Away" and "Love Potion No. 9".

 In 1964 the band toured the United States, including an appearance on The Ed Sullivan Show.

+Tony Jackson and The Vibrations

+Formation

-Jackson was unhappy with the band's move away from rock and roll to a softer, more melodic sound and felt that he was not getting appropriate attention.
+The Vibrations was formed in 1964, when Tony Jackson was unhappy with the Searchers move away from rock and roll to a softer, more melodic sound and felt that he was not getting appropriate attention.
 He left the group in July 1964 in some acrimony and immediately moved to London and put together a new band, the Vibrations, which had an organ-based sound instead of the Searchers' guitar based one.